kitconcept/volto-light-theme/docs/conceptual-guides/vertical-spacing.md

 This chapter describes the vertical spacing of elements in the layout.

+This chapter describes the vertical spacing of elements in the layout.

 ## Vertical spacing rules

 The following main rules specification applies to the theme.